conda/conda/docs/source/user-guide/concepts/pkg-search.rst

 Key-value pairs
 ---------------

-Package searches can also be performed using what is called "key-value pair notation", which has a different rules than the :ref:`Standard specification` example image.
+Package searches can also be performed using what is called "key-value pair notation", which has different rules than the :ref:`Standard specification` example image.
 The search below will return the same list of packages as the standard specification.

 .. code-block:: none